Public App

 Open Source Analysis UI: https://gitlab.com/openmeasures/frontends/openmeasures-vue

 Open Measures offers four open-sourced Analysis Tools via the Public App: Timeline, Search, Link Counter and Activity.
-In the following sections we will look at how to use each tool.
+In the following sections we will review how to use each tool.

 To quickly pivot between tools, use the dropdown in the upper-left corner.